GenericMappingTools/scipy2017/README.md

 Our wrapper connects to the GMT C API using ctypes and allows input and output using data from numpy ndarrays and xarray Datasets.
-The library is still in early stages of design and implementation and are eager for contributions and feedback from the Scipy community.
+The library is still in early stages of design and implementation and we are eager for contributions and feedback from the Scipy community.

 ## Extended Abstract